ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

-While only one HTTP connection is used to manage a TIPS view, fetching incremental updates may use multiple connections, e.g., to allow concurrent, out-of-order downloading for HTTP/1.1 and HTTP/2.
+While only one HTTP connection is used to manage a TIPS view, fetching incremental updates may use multiple connections, e.g., to allow concurrent, out-of-order downloading for HTTP/1.1.
 In case of connection failures, there are two cases:

 1. The connection used to open the TIPS view (referred to as Type 1 connection) is disconnected.